adrianbienias/osems/README.md

 - [ ] Provide more details in for sent newsletters (list name, excluded list names, scheduled date)
 - [ ] Use list pickers for selecting lists on Newsletter creation page
 - [ ] Add fully fledged documentation (using https://nextra.site/)
+- [ ] Add instruction for using https://aws.amazon.com/ses/
 - [ ] Create a landing page with waiting list for a video course about building this app
 - [ ] Record demo video showing how OSEMS works and how to use it (in Polish and English language)
 - [ ] Dockerize the app